For Faculty and Staff

 The Center for Teaching and Learning (CTL), a collaboration of the Graduate School, Undergraduate Academic Affairs and UW Libraries, offers tailored training such as inclusive teaching and addressing microaggressions to faculty and teaching assistants.
 The center’s innovative Interactive Theater as Pedagogy program has trained students, staff and faculty in the art of overcoming oppression and institutional racism.

 Brown Bag Series

 The Graduate School diversity team, or D-Team, consists of Graduate School staff who facilitate dialogue and coordinate activities regarding diversity for staff engagement.
-This year the group initiated a quarterly brown bag series.
+This year, the group has continued its quarterly brown bag series.
 The series provides opportunities for staff to engage in discussions regarding diversity and inclusion.
 Discussion topics have included the native experience at UW, being black in Seattle, and gender and sexuality.